I Am:

 The programme has a wide range of outlets, including major space manufacturers (Airbus-DS, Thales Alenia Space, etc.), space agencies (ESA, CNES, NASA), research institutes (CNRS, etc.) and SMEs specialising in space data processing and applications.

-The aim of this MS is to give students a better understanding of space systems and their use in Earth observation, communications and navigation.
+The aim of this AM is to give students a better understanding of space systems and their use in Earth observation, communications and navigation.

 Students will design space applications and services using examples and experimental work.
 They will propose and design tools and solutions in areas such as the environment, agriculture, transport and urban planning.